siwonpark/distributed-cloud-database/m3/doc/replication mechanism.md

 ### In KVStore

 - should connect head replica for put operation，and wait for response from tail
 - connect tail for get replica operation.

+### In ECSClient

+- **On start**

+  before start any KV Servers, there should be at least three servers on the ring and start them at the same time.

+- **On stop**

+  stop all the servers if after this stop there are less than three servers on the ring.

 ### In ECS